See’s Fudge Copycat Recipe

 Instructions

-• Butter a 9×13-inch glass baking dish.
+• Butter a 9×13-inch glass baking dish or line with parchment paper (for easier removal from the pan).
 Set aside.
 Combine milk chocolate, chocolate chips, butter, and marshmallow in a large mixing bowl.
 Set aside.

 Large glass bowl with chips, broken up Hershey bars, butter and marshmallow creme for See's Fudge.